Find our best ISA rates for over 60s

 Fixed-rate cash ISA

-Fixed-rate accounts often offer the best ISA rates for over 60s in exchange for savers keeping their money there untouched for a specific length of time, usually between one and five years.
+Fixed rate accounts often offer the best ISA rates for over 60s in exchange for savers keeping their money in them untouched for a specific length of time – usually between one and five years.
 Often, you are rewarded for locking money away for longer, but sometimes you can find market leading rates for just a one-year fix.
-So shopping around and comparing the different rates for different terms is crucial.
+So, shopping around and comparing the different rates for different terms is crucial.

 What types of cash ISAs are available for the over 60s?